VineetTambe/ros-noetic-docker/README.md

 ```

 #docker run:
-get image id from:
+get DOCKER_IMAGE_ID from:
 ```
 sudo docker images
 ```

-use it to run:
+copy it and replace the DOCKER_IMAGE_ID at the end of this command to run the docker:
 ```
 sudo docker run --privileged -it -e DISPLAY -e QT_X11_NO_MITSHM=1 -v /tmp/.X11-unix:/tmp/.X11-unix:rw -v ~/:/home DOCKER_IMAGE_ID
 ```